ymasory/ScalaProject/MyProgram-ant/README.rst

 How can I help?
 ===============
 I created this project because I had trouble getting Scala integrated with ScalaTest and Ant.
 Some of the documentation out there is wrong or out of date.
 You can contribute back by improving the provided build.xml.
-I'm no Ant expert.
-Also, you might consider making a similar Scala dummy project for other build automation systems or testing frameworks.